PS5 Price Hike, Meta Layoffs: End of Cheap Gaming?

 Sony raises PS5 prices, Meta cuts staff, Nintendo stumbles.
 Will gamers have to pay more?
 Analysis of the situation.

-Virtual Reality in Crisis
+Virtual Reality in Crisis: Promises vs. Reality

-Resident Evil Requiem: A Ray of Hope
+Resident Evil: A Ray of Hope Amidst Microtransactions

 What This Means For Your Wallet